mah0x211/lua-bufio/README.md

 r = reader.new({
     -- a read must be the following function:
     --
-    --   s:nil|string, err:any = read(self, n:uint)
+    --   s:nil|string, err:any, timeout:boolean = read(self, n:uint)
     --
+    -- the returned s is treated as nil in the following cases:
+    --
+    --   * length of s is 0.
+    --   * either err or timeout evaluated as true in the conditional statement.
+    --     (same as `if err or timeout then ... end`) --
     -- the caller throws an error in the following cases:
     --
-    --   * it returned non-nil s is not string.
+    --   * it returned non-nil s, but it is not string.
-    --   * it returned s length is greater than n.
+    --   * it returned s that length greater than n.
     --
     read = function(_, n)
         return 'hello', 'error'